-These almond flour brownies are fudgy and gooey brownies that are naturally low carb and gluten free!
-Simple ingredients and made in just one bowl, they are a foolproof dessert.
+These almond flour brownies are fudgy, gooey and made in one bowl!
+Using simple ingredients, they are a foolproof dessert.
 3 grams net carbs per brownie.

 - Almond flour- Blanched almond flour must be used, not almond meal.
 We want to have fudgy and soft brownies, and using almond meal will lead to dense and gritty ones.

-- Baking powder– Leavening agent used.
-Gives the brownies some rise and width.
+- Baking powder- Gives the brownies some rise/

-- Salt– A must to balance out the richness of the brownies.
+- Salt- Just a pinch to balance out the richness of the brownies.
 If you’d like to use salted butter, omit it completely.

 - Eggs- Room temperature eggs.

-- Cocoa Powder– Dutch unsweetened cocoa powder.
+- Cocoa Powder- Unsweetened and good quality.
 Be sure to sift it well, to ensure no clumps remain.

-Now, transfer the brownie batter into a lined.
-8-inch pan.
+Now, transfer the brownie batter into a lined pan.
 Bake for 35 minutes, or until the edges are crisp and a skewer comes out the center clean.
 Remove from the oven and allow to cool in the pan completely.

 - Oven temperature is just an estimation- Start checking around the 35-minute mark, then in 2-minute increments.